redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 `
 ```

-The services file fulfills the query:
+The services file fulfills the query.
+If the `--crud`  option is added, this file will be much more complex.

 ```javascript
 // ./api/src/services/users/users.js